Independence Day, July 4, 1776

 The United States flag displayed at Grand Central Station, New York City, NY

-As a member of The American Legion Auxiliary I thank all service members of the Armed Forces of the United States of America for their innumerable contributions to protecting our freedoms and keeping our nation safe.
-I also want to thank the families of deployed service members for their strength and their sacrifice.
+I thank all service members of the United States Armed Forces for protecting our freedoms and securing our safety.
+I appreciate the families of deployed service members for their sacrifice.

 statue of General George Washington, first President of the United States of America - New York City